SachinVarghese/telma/README.md

 toolkit2 = ToolKit(tools=[tool3, tool4, tool5])
 ```

-## Toolkit Evaluation and Comparison
+## Toolkit evaluation and comparison

 In theory, an agentic behaviour powered by a language model should have more difficulty differentiating and choosing between the tools in `Toolkit 1` compared to `Toolkit 2` due to the similarity of tool definitions.
 So the agent would be less efficient in selecting the right tool when using `Toolkit 1` especially if the language model is less powerful.

 For such reason, it is extremely important to evaluate toolkits to understand the efficiency of agentic behaviour using language models.

-### Define/Design Evaluation Heuristic
+### Define Evaluation Heuristic

 For the toolkit evaluation, we utilize the out-of-the-box semantic dissimilarity evaluator.
-The heuristic with this evaluation is that the variance in tool naming and descriptions makes it easier for a the language model to choose between the tools for different requirements.
-This criteria be extremely useful with smaller langauge models(less parameters) that are less powerful.
+The heuristic with this evaluation is that the variance in tool naming and descriptions makes it easier for a language model to choose between the tools for different requirements.
+Such a  criteria be extremely useful with smaller language models(fewer parameters) that are less powerful.

 ```python